jincheng9/MNIST_digit_recognition/README.md

 There are 60000 training samples and 10000 testing samples in the MNIST data set.
 Detailed description about this data set could be found via http://yann.lecun.com/exdb/mnist/index.html.
 <h2>Features</h2>
-Each training sample and testing sample is represented by a 28x28 pixel image.
+Each digit image is 28x28 pixel.
-In the data set, each sample is represented by 28x28=784 dimensional vector.
+In the data set, each sample is represented by a 28x28=784 dimensional vector.
 I directly use this vector as the feature vector of each sample.
 <h2>Classification Methods</h2>
 <ul>
 <li>